wp-plugins/gwolle-gb/readme.txt

 form.
 That wasn't what I was looking for, so I came up with developing my own plugin for WordPress.
 It works quite good actually, and I'm looking forward to integrate some other cool features, but for the moment you have:

+* Simple and clean interface that integrates seamlessly into /wp-admin.
 * Easy import of DMSGuestbook entries into Gwolle-GB.
 * Notification by mail when a new entry has been posted.
 * Moderation, so that you have to check an entry before it is visible in your guestbook (can be turned off).